EtienneLamoureux/durmand-scriptorium/docs/CONVERTER_CONSUMER.md

 ```

 ### Throws
-*BadRequestException* when an insufficent amount of currency is used (quantity lower than the exchange rate).
+*BadRequestException* when an insufficient amount of currency is used (quantity lower than the exchange rate).